lucasschejtman/resttogql-workshop/instructions/content/20_getting_started/21_understanding.md

 ### Creating a User

-The first thing we need to do is create a new user - go ahead and do that by slecting 'create account', the user can be verified using phone or email.
+The first thing we need to do is create a new user - go ahead and do that by selecting 'create account', the user can be verified using phone or email.

 {{% notice info %}}
+User password needs 1 upper, a symbol and a min length of 8

-If the verfication method is failing (email or phone verificatin message isnt delivered) then simply use the cognito console.{{% /notice %}}
+If the verfication method is failing (email or phone verificatin message isnt delivered) then simply use the cognito console. {{% /notice %}}

 1. Login to AWS console
 2. Navigate to the Cognito service